Uric acid test

 • A diet high in foods containing purines

 Some people with hyperuricemia may have no symptoms at all.
-Symptoms may only appear after having high levels for a prolonged period of time, which could cause health issues like gout and kidney stones.
+Symptoms may only appear after having high levels for a prolonged period, which could cause health issues like gout and kidney stones.
 So signs of gout include painful and swollen joints with shiny, discolored skin.
-And signs of kidney stones include back pain, frequent urination, cloudy or bloody urine, and nausea or vomiting.
+Signs of kidney stones include back pain, frequent urination, cloudy or bloody urine, and nausea or vomiting.

 How to Reduce Uric Levels in the Body